 Untitled Consciousness Project

-This participatory performance with interactive media was designed to encourage audiences to explore a collective altered state of consciousness.
-Inspired by rites of passage and initiation, the event was set in an exploratorium that created shifts in the perception of self, space-time and reality.
+This participatory durational performance, enhanced by interactive media, invites audiences to explore a collective altered state of consciousness.
+Drawing inspiration from rites of passage and initiation, the event unfolds within an exploratorium designed to shift perceptions of self, space-time, and reality.

-The journey through the experience engineers an altered state of consciousness that mirrors a kind of postmodern vision quest.
-Visitors partake in a sequence of happenings exploring their inner landscape.
-The aim is to encourage a sense of awareness and agency that will reflect into daily life.
+The journey through the experience is crafted to evoke an altered state of consciousness, resembling a postmodern vision quest.
+Visitors engage in a series of happenings that guide them through an exploration of their inner landscapes.
+The goal is to foster a heightened sense of awareness and agency that participants can carry into their daily lives.

 After entering the space, visitors are asked to travel blindfolded through a short maze.
 At the center of the maze is a meditative performance in an otherworldly landscape.
 The central performance lasts 4.5 hours.
 Visitors are invited to stay as long as they wish, but can only visit each private experience once.